weaviate/weaviate-io/src/pages/google-summer/_gsoc-23.md

 **Project Description**: Weaviate provides a selection of [language clients](/developers/weaviate/client-libraries) (in Python, Java, JavaScript and Go), which allow developers to integrate with Weaviate in the language of their choice.

 In this project you will work on a selected Weaviate client to help us improve the Development Experience (DX) and help us make it more intuitive to code with it.
-Plus there is an oportunity to help us implement the batch process to make it work like we have it in the Python client.
+Plus there is an opportunity to help us implement the batch process to make it work like we have it in the Python client.

 **Required Skills:** A good grasp of the programming language for the selected client JavaScript (Python, Java, JavaScript or Go) and GraphQL, plus basic knowledge of Python.